-This guide is dedicated to the average or more dedicated movie lover, who wants to experience the locations of their favourite shows and movies.
+This guide is dedicated to the average or more dedicated movie lover who wants to experience the locations of their favourite shows and movies.

 Good Vibrations in Belfast: Our Essential Tour

 Come along with us as we explore some of the most recognisable places in Belfast and a little further afield.
-These movies and television shows have put Belfast on the world stage, showing off its amazing beauty and history of the city that is not to be missed.
+These movies and television shows have put Belfast on the world stage, showing off its unique beauty and history of the city that is not to be missed.

 So even if you don’t want to go there to experience how the movies were shot and where the scenes took place, it’s still great to experience to explore these famous locations.

-With this in mind its impossible not to start with a giant of the TV world already driving enthusiasts to our city…
+With this in mind, it’s impossible not to start with a giant of the TV world already driving enthusiasts to our city…

 Game of Thrones – The Dark Hedges

-The Dark Hedges has become increasingly famous over the last few years, with many tourists come from all over the world to see the beauty of locations across Northern Ireland.
-But many will be coming here due to the hedges appearance on the very popular American Television show ‘Game of Thrones’.
-Game of Thrones fans will be totally intrigued by this impressive natural landscape that played an iconic role in the Television Series.
+The Dark Hedges have become increasingly famous over the last few years, with many tourists coming from around the world to see the beauty of locations across Northern Ireland.
+But many will be coming here because the hedge appeared on the very popular American Television show Game of Thrones.
+Game of Thrones fans will be intrigued by this impressive natural landscape that played an iconic role in the Television Series.

 Starred Up – Crumlin Road Gaol